AdobeDocs/certification.en/help/certifications/at/at-renew.md

 >[!NOTE]
 >
->You can repeat until you have successfully completed three activities or completed the customer reference form.
+>You can repeat until you have successfully completed three activities or completed two activities plus, the customer reference form.

 >[!ENDTABS]